angular/components/src/cdk/testing/test-harnesses.md

 | `getProperty(name: string): Promise<any>` | Gets the value of the given property for the element. |
 | `matchesSelector(selector: string): Promise<boolean>` | Checks whether the given selector matches the element. |

-The `TestElement` interface consists largely of methods that look very similar to the methods available on an `HTMLElement`; because of this, similar methods likely exist in most test environments, which makes implementing the methods fairly straightforward.
+The `TestElement` interface consists largely of methods that resemble methods available on `HTMLElement`; similar methods exist in most test environments, which makes implementing the methods fairly straightforward.
 However, one important difference to note when implementing the `sendKeys` method, is that the key codes in the `TestKey` enum likely differ from the key codes used in the test environment.
-It is recommended to maintain a mapping from `TestKey` codes to the codes used in the particular testing environment.
+Environment authors should maintain a mapping from `TestKey` codes to the codes used in the particular testing environment.

 Note: the
 [`UnitTestElement`](https://github.com/angular/components/blob/master/src/cdk/testing/testbed/unit-test-element.ts#L57)